KittyGiraudel/site/_posts/2013-07-22-chromebook-review.md

 ### Battery

-<blockquote class="pull-quote--right">You can rely on an average 6.5 hours battery.</blockquote>
+> You can rely on an average 6.5 hours battery.

 Oh man, this is good.
 You can rely on an average 6.5 hours battery lifetime with a regular usage.
 This may vary according to your usage; from 5 hours when streaming, up to 9 hours when casual browsing.